 My aspiration has always been to become a professional storyteller.
 Over the years, my focus has bounced around quite a bit from writer to filmmaker, cartoonist to animator, poet to playwright, game developer to VR enthusiast...but I've never limited my interest to just one form of fiction, because I love a well-crafted story in any medium.

-I steered toward practicality in my twenties (as most new adults are encouraged to do), so most of my career has been in the field of marketing and advertising, which allowed me to use my creativity in exchange for a paycheck, and soon I found myself in marketing and advertising.
-Like many creatives who hold a similar day job, I came to believe that advertising has less integrity than "pure" storytelling because its aim is to convince people to buy things they don't necessarily need, whereas a story's aim is to entertain or evoke an emotional response.
+I steered toward practicality in my twenties (as most new adults are encouraged to do) which allowed me to use my creativity in exchange for a paycheck, and soon I found myself in marketing and advertising.
+Like many creatives who hold a similar day job, I came to believe that it has less integrity than "pure" storytelling because its aim is to convince people to buy things they don't necessarily need, whereas a story's aim is to entertain or evoke an emotional response.
 I naïvely thought that advertising only takes, while storytelling gives.

-Then I began to work at Y&R New York, one of the largest and oldest firms in the world.
-After collaborating with some of the most brilliant minds in the industry, I had a revelation:
+Then when I began to learn from some of the most brilliant minds in the industry, I had a revelation:

 Bad advertising tells people what to buy.
 Good advertising tells people a story that gives them something to believe in.

 At the highest level, advertising needs to give people a reason to love a brand even if they never intend to buy the product.
 In other words, they need to not only entertain viewers, they need to make them believe in something, just as so many good storytellers do.

 Well-crafted ad campaigns have deeply human themes about belonging, self expression, and the capacity for human kindness.
 They have messages which transcend commerce, and most importantly that evoke intense emotion in the audience.
 When I examined some of the world's most iconic brands through this lens, it proved true.